Information about Ivabradine

 Expert advice for Ivabradine

-- Ivabradine is used to treat heart conditions, especially if you have heart failure or angina (chest pain).
+- Your doctor has prescribed Ivabradine to treat heart diseases, especially heart failure or angina (chest pain).

 Frequently asked questions for Ivabradine